sven253/moonlight-android-homatic-box-4k-pro-v2/README.md

 In the release verison i hust changed AppIcons back to moonlight default and added support for Homatics Box 4K Pro V2.

 ## Beta
-**I added a watchdog to detect freezes and restart the decoder and added this patch https://github.com/moonlight-stream/moonlight-common-c/pull/147.
+I added a watchdog to detect freezes and restart the decoder and added this patch https://github.com/moonlight-stream/moonlight-common-c/pull/147.
 Coded with Ai.
-No known issues with beta but still testig!**
+No known issues with beta but still testig!
+Android TV force GPU composition have to be disabled to stop freezes.